-- 8.1 In the event that CCCS finds that a merger resultshas or may be expected is likely to result in a SLC in a market in Singapore, CCCS can consider the presence of any economic efficiencies in markets in Singapore that could outweigh the SLC arising from the merger.
-Any Net Economic Efficiencies resulting from the merger would be considered under the exclusion for mergers.
-Mergers that generate sufficient Net Economic Efficiencies may be excluded under the Fourth Schedule to the Act, which states that "[t]he section 54 prohibition shall not apply to any merger if the economic efficiencies arising or that may arise from the merger outweigh the adverse effects due to the substantial lessening of competition in the relevant market in Singapore". - 8.2 If Net Economic Efficiencies are not sufficient to offset the adverse effects of a SLC arising from the merger, CCCS may consider possible merger remedies that could remedy, mitigate or prevent the SLC or any adverse effects resulting from the SLC.
+the merger would be considered under the exclusion for mergers.
+Mergers that generate sufficient Net Economic Efficiencies may be excluded under the Fourth Schedule to the Act, which states that "[t]he section 54 prohibition does not apply to any merger if the economic efficiencies arising or that may arise from the merger outweigh the adverse effects due to the SLC in the relevant market in Singapore".

+8.2 If Net Economic Efficiencies are not sufficient to offset the adverse effects of a SLC arising from the merger, CCCS may consider possible merger remedies that could remedy, mitigate or prevent the SLC or any adverse effects resulting from the SLC.